multi-build/multibuild/README.rst

   and that ``config.sh`` and ``env_vars.sh`` are only for the Linux/Mac builds on Travis CI.

-* Make sure your project is set up to build on Appveyor, and you should now be ready (for what could be another round of slow debugging).
+* Make sure your project is set up to build on AppVeyor, and you should now be ready (for what could be another round of slow debugging).

 If your project depends on numpy, you will want to build against the earliest